DilumNethsara/AI-Image-Generator/README.md

 # AI-Image-Generator
-This application gives AI generated images when we describe about the picture
+This application gives AI generated images when we describe about the image.
+Open the project and paste the API key from https://stablediffusionapi.com/